 In order to obtain a long-term residence permit, the previous periods of uninterrupted stay in other member states of the European Union are calculated.
-A foreigner has the right to temporarily leave Spain for reasons permitted by current legislation (travel on vacation, absence for up to six months, in the amount of not more than one year, departure justified by family or medical reasons), while having a permanent place of residence.
+A foreigner has the right to temporarily leave Spain for reasons permitted by current legislation (travel on vacation, absence for up to 6 months in not more than one year, departure justified by family or medical reasons) while having a permanent place of residence.

 A permanent residence permit can also be granted to migrants who can prove that they are in one of the following situations:

 - Old age pension.
 Citizens who receive an old-age pension and are on social security.